conradsmi/cop4520-assignment3/README.md

 Both problems were written in Java and compiled with openjdk 17.0.2+8-Debian-1deb11u1 (essentially just Java 17.0.2).
 This will probably work on older versions though.
 As the openjdk name implies, this was written, compiled, tested on a Debian 11 (Bullseye) Linux machine.

+Sample output is provided for both problems under sample_p1.out and sample_p2.out.

 ## Problem 1

 To compile and run this program, just do: